royaurko/google-drive/README.md

 ```

+* The script will ask you whether this is the first time you are running it, in which case it will attempt to download
+the files and folders from remote to your local target directory.

+* The script will not download any folders, subfolders, files that are not owned by you.

 * By default the script monitors the folder where the script is located and the time interval between syncs is 10 seconds.

 * The script maintains a log file named *log* which is located in the same directory as the script.